NehaKalibhat/cmsc422-spring2020/project2/README.md

 ## How to Submit

 Tentatively, submission will be done through [Gradescope](http://gradescope.com).
-Here, you will be able to specify the group members you worked with.
+Upload a PDF of the notebook.